 Close to Home vs. Likes to Roam

-If your cat is the type that slowly and carefully checks out the yard before they venture out, and often darts back in if they are startled, you may want to use the Window Box, Haven or Sanctuary catios.
+If your cat is the type that slowly and carefully checks out the yard before they venture out, and often darts back in if they are startled, you may want to use the Window Box, Cat Tunnel, Haven or Sanctuary catios.
 Each catio attaches to the home and provides quick and direct access in and out of the house.

 If you cat likes to venture out for hours, then placing an Oasis catio in the far corner of your yard with a tunnel leading to it can help satisfy their wandering need.
 You may even want to consider building 2-3 smaller catio spaces in your yard and connect them to each other with enclosed tunnel walkways.